 - The Trickster Comes West: Pan-African Influences in Early Black Diasporan Narratives.
 Jackson, Miss: University Press of Mississippi, 2009.

 - "The Pan-African and Puritan Dimensions of Phillis Wheatley's Poems and Letters."
 In New Essays on Phillis Wheatley.
 John C. Shields and Eric D. Lamore, eds.
-Knoxville, TN.: U of Tennessee P, 2011.
+Knoxville, TN.: University of Tennessee Press, 2011.
 271-293.